sacherjj/CasperLabs/client/python/src/README.md

 ```

-`casper_client` defined in the module `casper_client.py` is a default instance of `CasperClient`.
-Methods of the `CasperClient` class define the API and correspond to requests defined in
+Methods of the `CasperClient` class define the Python API and correspond to requests defined in
 [CasperMessage.proto](../../../protobuf/io/casperlabs/casper/protocol/CasperMessage.proto).